stfc/PSyclone/doc/user_guide/getting_going.rst

 Examples are provided in the ``examples/lfric`` and ``examples/gocean`` directories of the PSyclone repository.
-Alternatively, if you have installed PSyclone using ``pip`` then they may be found in the ``share/psyclone`` directory under your Python installation (see :ref:`above <getting-going-env-loc>` for location of PSyclone installation.
+Alternatively, if you have installed PSyclone using ``pip`` then they may be found in the ``share/psyclone`` directory under your Python installation (see :ref:`above <getting-going-env-loc>` for the location of the PSyclone installation).
 In this case you should copy the whole ``examples`` directory to some convenient location before attempting to carry out the following instructions.
 Depending on your precise setup, you may also need to set ``PSYCLONE_CONFIG`` to the full-path to the PSyclone